Mahtab-Jeyhani/CLUSTER-QuickStart-Guide/README.md

-# 💻 Lab Cluster Usage Guide
+# 💻 Cluster Usage Guide

-Welcome to the Lab Cluster!
+Welcome to the UH Lab Cluster!
 This guide helps you get started with accessing the cluster, submitting jobs, using SLURM, GPUs, Python environments, and more.

 ---